 Montana Medicaid (Healthy Montana Kids Plus) covers GLP-1 medications for diabetes with prior authorization; obesity coverage is limited under the current benefit structure.

-Starting July 2026, Medicare Part D will cover GLP-1 medications for weight loss nationwide.
+Starting July 2026, the Medicare GLP-1 Bridge will cover GLP-1 medications for weight loss nationwide (a CMS demonstration, separate from the standard Part D benefit).

 Coverage varies by plan and employer.
 Here is where major carriers stand on GLP-1 weight loss medications.